 Nautilus Productions owns and maintains the video library containing nearly two decades and over 80 hours of stock footage from the wreck site and the project.
 For timecode burns, screeners, licensing info and/or rates contact Nautilus Productions.
-Footage is registered under multiple US copyrights.
+Footage and images are registered under multiple US copyrights.

-The Queen Anne’s Revenge was a frigate, most famously used as a flagship by the pirate Blackbeard (Edward Thatch).
-She had been launched by the Royal Navy in 1710, and captured by France in 1711.
-She was used as a slave ship by the French, and was captured by pirates in 1717.
-Blackbeard used the ship for less than a year, but captured numerous prizes using her.
-The Queen Anne’s Revenge was added to the National Register of Historic Places in 2004 and her reference number is 04000148.
+The Queen Anne’s Revenge was a frigate, most famously used as a flagship by the infamous pirate Blackbeard, aka Edward Thatch (Teach).
+She was launched by the Royal Navy in 1710, and captured by France in 1711.
+She was used as a slave ship by the French, and was later captured by Blackbeard and his pirate crew in 1717.
+Blackbeard captained the Queen Anne’s Revenge for less than a year while capturing numerous prizes along the way.
+The wreck site of the Queen Anne’s Revenge was added to the National Register of Historic Places in 2004 and her reference number is 04000148.

-Blackbeard then made the Concorde his flagship, fitting her with a total of forty cannon and renaming her the Queen Anne’s Revenge.
-The name may come from the War of the Spanish Succession, known in the Americas as Queen Anne’s War, in which Blackbeard had served in the Royal Navy, or possibly from sympathy for Queen Anne, the last Stuart monarch.
-Blackbeard then sailed this ship from the west coast of Africa to the Caribbean, attacking British, Dutch, and Portuguese merchant ships along the way.
+Blackbeard made the Concorde his flagship, fitting her with up to 40 cannon, crewing her with as many as 300 pirates and renaming her the Queen Anne’s Revenge.
+The name may come from the War of the Spanish Succession, known in the Americas as Queen Anne’s War, in which Blackbeard had served as a seaman in the Royal Navy, or possibly out of sympathy for Queen Anne, the last Stuart monarch.
+Blackbeard sailed his new prize throughout the Caribbean, attacking British, Dutch, and Portuguese merchant ships along the way.

 Blackbeard aka Edward Thatch

-Edward Thatch (also Edward Teach, c.1680 – November 22, 1718) was a notorious English pirate who operated around the West Indies and the eastern coast of the American colonies.
+Edward Thatch (also Teach/Thach/Titch//Thatche, c.1680 – November 22, 1718 – numerous primary sources spell his name “Thatch,” or some phonetic deviation thereof.
+It was spelled in this manner in well over 95 percent of contemporary documents).
+Thatch was a notorious English pirate who operated around the West Indies and the eastern coast of the American colonies.
 Although little is known about his early life, he was probably born in Bristol, England.
-Recent genealogical research indicates his family moved to Jamaica where Edward Thatch, Jr. is listed as being a mariner in the Royal Navy aboard the HMS Windsor in 1706.
+Recent genealogical research indicates his family moved to Jamaica where Edward Thache, Jr. is listed as being a mariner in the Royal Navy aboard the HMS Windsor in 1706.
 The Windsor is stationed at Port Royal.
 After the Queen Anne’s War, he may have become a sailor on privateers before settling on the Bahamian island of New Providence, a base for Captain Benjamin Hornigold, whose crew Thatch joined sometime around 1716.
 Hornigold placed him in command of a sloop he had captured, and the two engaged in numerous acts of piracy.
 Their numbers were boosted by the addition to their fleet of two more ships, one of which was commanded by Stede Bonnet, but toward the end of 1717 Hornigold retired from piracy, taking two vessels with him.
 After capturing the Queen Anne’s Revenge he became a renowned pirate.
 His moniker derived from his thick black beard and fearsome appearance; he was reported to have tied lit fuses under his hat to frighten his enemies.
 A shrewd and calculating leader, Thatch spurned the use of force, relying instead on his fearsome image to elicit the response he desired from those he robbed.
 Contrary to the modern-day picture of the traditional tyrannical pirate, he commanded his vessels with the permission of their crews and there is no known account of his ever having harmed or murdered those he held captive.
 His exploits and his story have become legend.

 Intersal Inc., a private research firm, discovered the wreck believed to be Queen Anne’s Revenge on November 21, 1996.
-It was located by Intersal’s director of operations, Mike Daniel, who used historical research provided by Intersal’s president, Phil Masters and nautical archaeologist David Moore.
+It was located by using historical research provided by Intersal’s president, Phil Masters and nautical archaeologist David Moore.
 In 1998 Intersal signed a memorandum of agreement with the state of North Carolina and handed over the wreck to the state in exchange for media and replica rights and and touring rights.
 The shipwreck sits in just 24′ of water in the Atlantic Ocean just offshore of Fort Macon State Park, Atlantic Beach, North Carolina.
 Strong tidal and storm currents wash over the wreck and underwater visibility averages a mere 3-5 feet.

-In 2000 and again in 2001, live underwater video of the project was streamed via the internet as a part of the QAR DiveLive educational programs that reached thousands of school children around the world.
+In 2000 and again in 2001, live surface and underwater video of the project was streamed via the internet as a part of the QAR DiveLive educational programs that reached thousands of school children around the world.
 The DiveLive program was created by Bill Lovin of Marine Grafics & Rick Allen of Nautilus Productions.
-The live, internet broadcasts allowed students to talk to the scientists, watch live video from the shipwreck site and learn about methods and technologies utilized by underwater archaeologists in real time.
+The live, internet broadcasts allowed students to talk to the scientists, watch live video from the shipwreck site, virtually visit the Queen Anne’s Revenge conservation lab and learn about methods and technologies utilized by underwater archaeologists in real time.

 The artifact assemblage supports the claim that the wreck is that of Queen Anne’s Revenge.
 Current evidence to support this theory is that many of the cannon found were loaded (pirates kept their guns loaded while naval vessels generally did not), there are more cannon than would be expected for a ship of this size (overwhelming fire power), the cannon are of different origins, makes and sizes (prizes from different vessels) and depth markings on the stern post point to the ship have been made according to French foot measurements (not English).
 To date thirty one guns have been identified and more than 250,000 artifacts have been recovered.
 Several of those guns have been loaded with langrage, a mixture of miscellaneous metal scrap, used as antipersonnel fire and to disable a ships rigging.